Here2ServeU/platform-runbooks/certificates/capsule-certificate-renewal.md

 # Runbook: Capsule Certificate Renewal & Generation

-> **⚠️ Auto-renewal is DISABLED on all capsule certificates.
+> **Auto-renewal is DISABLED on all capsule certificates.
 Manual action is required before expiration.**

 ---